 - Maintain cognitive function — especially important as you age

-- Strengthen working memory — better at holding and manipulating information
+- Strengthen working memory — better at holding and manipulating information on similar tasks

 What Brain Training Probably Cannot Do